saylordotorg/course_hist242/Unit10.md

+---
+layout: default
+title: "HIST242: Modern Northeast Asia"
+course_description: "A study of the history of East Asia (China, Japan, Korea, and Vietnam) from the 19th century to the present.
+Analyzes the impact of European imperialism, Communism, and the creation of modern nation-states."
+next: ../Unit11
+previous: ../Unit09
+---
 **Unit 10: The Asian Tigers** <span id="10"></span> *After WWII, Japan quickly rebounded.
 It was economically booming by the 1960s, and was one of the richest countries in the world from the 1970s